usnistgov/NISTIR-8112/NISTIR_Metadata.md

 #### Date Consented

 As discussed in subsection 3.1.5, the RP and AP may have agreed in advance on attribute metadata for conveying the type of subject consent obtained when required by law or policy.
 In addition, some RPs may wish to understand when that consent was received in cases where consent is being obtained as a voluntary best practice or to use as a factor in evaluating how reliable subjects’ assumptions are about how their data is being processed in order to take additional steps to manage privacy risks in their systems.

+#### Consent Type

+As stated earlier in section 3.1.5, obtaining consent before a system processes a subject’s PII is a way to transfer risk from the organization to the individual.
+Consent can 1) ensure alignment with any legal or policy requirements regarding notice and consent, and 2) enable reliable assumptions by subjects about how a system is processing their information.
+Furthermore, specific consent type can provide additional granularity around the type of consent agreed to.
+Potential values for this element include, but are not limited to: opt-in, opt-out, parental-delegated, power of attorney-delegated.

 ##### Acceptable Uses